Vladimir Guerrero

-Early life and career
+Early life and amateur career

 Guerrero was raised in Don Gregorio, Dominican Republic, in a house made of mud and brick and a palm-leaf roof.
 Guerrero's mother, Altagracia, made money selling food on the street until Hurricane David ravaged the country in 1979.
 After the hurricane, his mother traveled between the Dominican Republic and Venezuela in order to find work, while Guerrero and his siblings were in the care of a great aunt.

-One of nine children, Guerrero is the younger brother of ex-major leaguer Wilton Guerrero of the Montreal Expos, where the two were teammates for several seasons.
+One of nine children, Guerrero is the younger brother of former MLB player Wilton Guerrero of the Montreal Expos, where the two were teammates for several seasons.
 Guerrero and his brothers played baseball using makeshift gloves assembled from milk cartons and socks filled with plastic bags as baseballs.
 Guerrero did not own a real baseball glove until he was 15 years old, when he received one from his older brother, a minor leaguer.
 Guerrero's brothers, Eleazar and Julio Cesar, played in the farm systems of the Boston Red Sox and Los Angeles Dodgers, respectively.
 Guerrero is also the cousin of minor leaguers Armando Guerrero and Cristian Guerrero, and the uncle of major leaguer Gabriel Guerrero.

 As a teenager, Guerrero worked out for the Dodgers at their baseball complex in the Dominican Republic but he was ultimately sent home after eight months without a contract.
 In 1993, scout Arturo DeFreites convinced the Montreal Expos to sign Guerrero for $2,100.
-During the process he lied about his age, claiming to be born February 9, 1976.
+During the process, he lied about his age, claiming to be born February 9, 1976.
 It was not until March 2009 that he inadvertently revealed that he was born in 1975.